You should apply for a skip permit (skip licence) if you want to put a skip on a public road.

 - reflective markings

 - the name and telephone number of the skip hire company

 If you don't put up the required safety lights and markings, you could be fined up to £1,000.

 Permission may be subject to additional conditions such as:

 - siting of the skip

 - skip dimensions

 - skip removal

-There's a fee of £31 for each whole week, plus £5 for each additional whole or part day.
+There's a fee of £35 for each whole or part period of 7 days – that is, for each whole or part week.